 Professor Daniel Wright from the Department of English & Drama was selected for his outstanding contributions to the study of the Victorian novel, gender and sexuality, and the intersections between literature and philosophy.

-All three of the 2022 UTM Annual Research Prize Recipients are being celebrated at the Research Prize Symposium in their honour.
+All three of the 2022 Research Prize Recipients will be celebrated at the Research Prize Symposium in their honour.